patternfly-labs/react-table-batteries/README.md

 # PatternFly React Table Batteries

-Hooks and components that make it easier to build and maintain featureful and composable PatternFly tables
+Hooks and components that make it easier to build, maintain and enhance featureful and composable PatternFly tables

 ---